glowtoad123/codenshare/README.md

 ```

-# Codenshare
+# Kodenshare

-In addition to cleaner code, Codenshare saw file names and link names that actually made sense. getUrl would no longer be used as I finally understood what **useRouter** actually did.
+In addition to cleaner code, Kodenshare saw file names and link names that actually made sense. getUrl would no longer be used as I finally understood what **useRouter** actually did.
 It also solved a problem that prevented new projects to be shown when added to database.
 This was because instead of using `<Link></Link>` to go to a different page as data is being updated/created, I was able to use `router.push()` at the end of functions to move to the new page after data has been updated/created.